CiscoDevNet/opendaylight-setup/docs/tutorial/config-postman.md

 ## Import BGPCEP Postman Collection
 You can custom your own HTTP request with Postman.
 To save your time, we provide a complete BGPCEP Postman collection with this repository.
 The collection can be found under [postman-collection folder](../../postman-collection).

-There are two files provided:
+There are three files provided:

- * [bgpcep.collection.json](../../postman-collection/bgpcep.collection.json) is a HTTP request collection containing most of the HTTP requests related to OpenDayLight BGP/PCEP project.
+ * [bgpcep.beryllium.postman_collection.json](../../postman-collection/bgpcep.beryllium.postman_collection.json) and [bgpcep.boron.postman_collection.json](../../postman-collection/bgpcep.boron.postman_collection.json) are HTTP request collections containing most of the HTTP requests related to OpenDayLight BGP/PCEP project.

- * [bgpcep.postman_environment.json](../../postman-collection/bgpcep.postman_environment.json) is a Postman environment file pairing with the *bgpcep.collection.json* .
+ * [bgpcep.dCloud.postman_environment.json](../../postman-collection/bgpcep.dCloud.postman_environment.json) is a Postman environment file pairing with the provided BGPCEP Postman collections.
 It is used to configure the environment variables of HTTP requests.

-To import the two files, click on the **Import** button on the top-left corner of Postman.
+To import the files, click on the **Import** button on the top-left corner of Postman.

 ![Import button](./images/postman/import.png)

-After importing, you should be able to see a collection of BGP/PCEP HTTP requests listed.
+After importing, you should be able to see a collection of BGP/PCEP HTTP requests listed (name may vary).

 ![After Import](./images/postman/after-import.png)